 - Knees sore at the back: Your saddle is too high.

-13 – You ignore mechanical issues.
+13 – You Ignore Mechanical Issues.

 That’s why you shouldn’t let any mechanical niggles develop into something major.
 If you notice something wrong with your brakes you should get them checked out.
-Failure to do so could see you your day ending because your brakes suddenly stop working or jam on so hard you get thrown like a cannon ball over the handlebars.
+Failure to do so could see your day ending because your brakes suddenly stop working or jam on so hard you get thrown like a cannonball over the handlebars.

 You’ve either just fallen in love, or your bike still isn’t fitted right.
 It’s time to go see a pro.
-Tingling and numbness in one part of your body is a real strong marker that something isn’t right.
+Tingling and numbness in one part of your body is a really strong marker that something isn’t right.
 If you really feel it in your genital area then go speak to a pro sooner, rather than later.

 If you don’t have all your body parts aligned and comfortable, injury is almost inevitable.
-And injury sucks, because then you can’t ride your bike.
+And injury sucks because then you can’t ride your bike.

-15 – Fun.
+15 – Fun

-When I got back into riding after a five year hiatus I found the going tough.
+When I got back into riding after a five-year hiatus I found the going tough.
 I didn’t take the time to sort out my bike and comfort levels properly before I hit the trail.
 As a result instead of enjoying the day out, my back hurt, my knees ached and I quit and went home before I should have.

 Maybe at the car park will think, OMG this dude really knows their stuff.
 Will they still think it when they go buzzing by you on the way down, and see you riding like you just started out?
 No, but you will have their utter contempt.